 After winning the Dayton Blues Challenge, the Ben Levin Duo (Ben with Ricky Nye on drums) went on to place in the semi-finals of the International Blues Competition in Memphis in 2018.
 It was there that he met Bob Margolin, guitarist for the Muddy Waters band in the 1970s, and an enthusiastic promoter/mentor of young blues musicians.
 This meeting led to two sold out shows in Cincinnati (300 seats each) and the opportunity of a lifetime for Ben: an offer from Bob to play on Ben’s next CD.

-In July 2019 Ben’s second CD Before Me was released by Vizztone Records to enthusiastic reviews, and the CD debuted in the top 50 blues CDs in a variety of radio-based charts around the world: Living Blues, Roots Music Report, Independent Blues Broadcasters Association, and Australian Blues and Roots.
+In July 2019 Ben’s second CD Before Me was released by Vizztone Label Group to enthusiastic reviews, and the CD debuted in the top 50 blues CDs in a variety of radio-based charts around the world: Living Blues, Roots Music Report, Independent Blues Broadcasters Association, and Australian Blues and Roots.
 Ben’s mentors and heroes Bob Margolin (guitar), Bob Corritore (harmonica) and Philip Paul (drums) contribute to the CD with an authenticity that only decades of playing and recording can bring.
 Before Me, was nominated for a Blues Music Award, "Best Emerging Artist Album".

 2019 was an exciting year for Ben as he balanced his studies at the University of Cincinnati with local weekly gigs and a two week tour of Austria and France.